bb-io/Anthropic/README.md

 ### XLIFF actions

+- **Translate** Translate file content retrieved from a CMS or file storage.
+The output can be used in compatible actions.
+- **Edit** Edit a translation.
+This action assumes you have previously translated content in Blackbird through any translation action.
+- **Review** Review translation.
+This action assumes you have previously translated content in Blackbird through any translation action.
 - **Process XLIFF** processes the XLIFF file and returns updated XLIFF with the translated content.
 By default it will translate source and place the translation in the target field.
-But you can modify behavior by providing your custom `prompt`
+But you can modify behavior by providing your custom `prompt`.
+Deprecated: use the 'Translate' action instead.
 - **Post-edit XLIFF file** action is used to post-edit the XLIFF file.
+Deprecated: use the 'Edit' action instead.
 - **Get Quality Scores for XLIFF file** action is used to get quality scores for the XLIFF file by adding `extradata` attribute to the translation unit of the file.
 Default criteria are `fluency`, `grammar`, `terminology`, `style`, and `punctuation`, but you can add your own by filling `prompt` optional input.
+Deprecated: use the 'Review' action instead.

 ### Batch actions